Dispatch: 9-1-1, (360) 307-5844

 Our K9 unit is staffed by Officer Crippen and K9 Cooper.
-K9 Cooper is trained specifically for patrol work and drug detection.
-Our K9 team responds to calls for service across the county to track wanted subjects, conduct building searches, and detect illegal drugs and contraband.
+K9 Cooper is trained specifically for drug detection.
+Our K9 team responds to calls for service across the county to assist our partner law enforcment angencies in the detection of illegal drugs and contraband.

 Criminal Investigations is a plainclothes unit that oversees major crime investigations and in-depth investigations.
 This unit works hand-in-hand with neighboring agency detectives as well as FBI Special Agents when investigating crimes.
 Typical investigations include: